How are you investing in your customers’ jewelry shopping experience?

 What’s more exciting here is the set of new possibilities offered by AR-based solutions.
 These solutions reduce customer frustration caused by the lack of tactile experiences when online shopping.
 For instance, Holojem is a platform that enables customers to select custom jewelry designs and virtually try them on through its patented rendering system.
 Jewelers can purchase the unit and pay a monthly subscription fee for full technology support.

 It’s truly an immersive jewelry shopping experience as it involves your customers in the buying process.

 5. Visual content is not a passing fancy

-According to a survey, low quality images and videos are one of the reasons behind cart abandonment.
+Studies showed that low-quality images and videos are one of the reasons behind cart abandonment.
 Further, 90% of polled Etsy shoppers revealed that the quality of the product images was extremely important when making a buying decision.
 This reiterates the need for studio-quality jewelry images and videos.

 Of course, not all jewelers are professional photographers; hence, the arrival of a plug-and-play solution by Picup Media – the GemLightbox.
 This device offers functionality, simplicity, and convenience and while it’s compact, it captures perfect jewelry images and 360-degree jewelry videos, through its add-on jewelry turntable, every single time.
 See the results you could capture below.